Table of Contents Show

 Being a real estate agent looks like an easy gig to most outsiders.
 You need to find a listing, sell a listing, use every trick to make a buyer sign the contract, and then wait to receive thousands of dollars in commission fees.
 Easy, right?

-Not exactly – being a real estate agent in New York City is a tough business, filled with hidden costs, clients who cancel last minute, and listings that don’t sell.
+Not exactly – being a real estate agent in New York City is a tough business, filled with hidden costs, clients who cancel at the last minute, and listings that don’t sell.
 The best agents work crazy long days and weekends, are incredibly dedicated, and are always on their feet and the phone chasing down new leads and following up with clients.
 To become a successful real estate listing or buyer’s agent, you need extensive market knowledge, be on call 24-7, and have enough savings to hold you up for long periods without any cash flow.

-So do some soul searching and consider the pros and cons before you take the following steps:So do some soul searching and consider the pros and cons before you take the following steps:
+So do some soul-searching and consider the pros and cons before you take the following steps:So do some soul-searching and consider the pros and cons before you take the following steps:

 - Be “generally” qualified.